-That’s why we are often look for words which already describe the product or service.
-This is generally a good idea, but you’re not the only one and available words become more rare.
+That’s why we are often looking for words that already describe the product or service.
+This is generally a good idea, but you’re not the only one – and available words are becoming increasingly rare.

-Otherwise there is no specific formula for brand names.
+Otherwise, there is no specific formula for brand names.
 If you look at names like Google, you probably wonder who came up with this.
-Today Google is one of the biggest brands in the world and the name has already turned into a verb.
-That should give you a hint why google was chosen.
+Today, Google is one of the biggest brands in the world, and the name has already turned into a verb.
+That should give you a hint of why Google was chosen.